 And if you need further proof, Planning Poker is a popular estimation and planning technique for agile.

-Let’s unwrap why agile doesn’t mean “no planning”, how to plan a release in agile, and much more.
+Let’s unwrap why agile doesn’t mean “no planning”, how to plan a release in agile, and more.

-Let’s start at the very beginning.
 A release is a set of features which can be published regardless of work that hasn’t been done yet.

 You can also reframe that in the simplest terms as the latest version of the software.